npielawski/llm-mushroom-chatbot/readme.md

 The instructions are detailed in [installation.md](installation.md).

-## Exercises
+## Lab Exercises

-Complete one of the notebooks depending on the path you choose in Part 1.
+Complete one of the notebooks depending on the path you choose.
 The notebooks have exercises that you can complete to get a better understanding of the API and the models.
-They give you a good starting point for building the chatbot in Part 2.
+They give you a good starting point for building the chatbot for the assignment.

-In part 1, make sure to complete the exercises in the notebook before moving to part 2.
+It is advised to complete the exercises of the lab before moving to the assignment.
-Record the output of the exercises in the notebook, as well as in part 2.

 ### Part 1.a.: Using the Gemini API